Select Window Systems Logo

 Doors, windows and ventilation

-Sunroom design, like that of conservatories', should consider the garden as much as possible, and the choice of doors and windows is hugely important.
-Many opt for modern, fully glazed bi-fold or sliding doors that combine expansive views with ease of use.
-Others prefer the traditional French doors for a more authentic feel, particularly in sunrooms that use lots of timber.
+Others prefer traditional French doors for a more authentic feel, particularly in sunrooms that use extensive timber.
 The large window opening can provide instant ventilation in the summer.
-However, for an all-year sunroom, you may wish to consider a ventilation system that keeps the air fresh in winter without pumping up those heating bills.
+However, for an all-year sunroom, you may consider a ventilation system that keeps the air fresh in winter without increasing heating costs.

-Planning permission for sunrooms
+Planning consent for sunrooms

 A sunroom extension may not need full planning permission.
 Much depends on its size and position.
-It may be classed as 'permitted development' if it extends fewer than 6 metres from a semi-detached house or 8 metres from a detached dwelling.
-It is fewer than 4 metres high and no higher than the existing roof below 30 square metres in floor space.
-Other regulations apply if you plan to knock down a wall to add the sunroom extension, and thermal efficiency rules will apply to any connecting door to the house.
-Before starting any work, it is best to check the government's planning portal, but your installation contractor should know all the details.
+It may be classed as 'permitted development' if it extends fewer than six metres from a semi-detached house or eight metres from a detached dwelling.
+This also applies if it is fewer than four metres high and no higher than the existing roof below 30 square metres in floor space.

 CALL 01606 863553